 This idea may be simple and obvious to some.
 But for someone like me (who once have this invisible cork in my head), that made me realize what should I prioritize.

-It helped me realize the life-long learning is the key.
+It helped me realize that life-long learning is the key.

 Now, I spend like 60 minutes a day on learning.
-It could be reading articles, watch educational YouTube vids or do courses that will either help me grow my skills for my freelancing business, research stuff for my son’s homeschooling and things I can do for my son in relation to his diagnosis.
-Of course, this includes taking more of Mindvalley free courses and contents. :)
+It could be reading articles, watching educational YouTube vids, or doing courses that will either help me grow my skills for my freelancing business, research stuff for my son’s homeschooling, and things I can do for my son in relation to his diagnosis.
+Of course, this includes taking more of Mindvalley free courses and content. :)

 Whenever I am tempted to watch cute dogs and a bunch of animals in my Instagram feed, I would find asking myself “Why am I here?”.
 That helped me to effortlessly put down my phone and instead work on myself.